-With numbers at Centre Street Baptist soaring (at its highest point, 1910-1917, there was a membership of 687) a group from Centre Street Baptist formed a second church- Imannuel Baptist Church in 1891, which lasted until 1903.
+With numbers at Centre Street Baptist soaring (at its highest point, 1910-1917, there was a membership of 687) a group from Centre Street Baptist formed a second church- Imannuel Baptist Church in 1891, which lasted only until 1903.

-In 1925, with the city expanding, a property in the north end, on Edward Street was purchased (for $450) to begin the Edward Street Mission and in 1936, Edward Street Baptist Church was recognized as a new member of the Elgin Association.
+In 1925, with the city expanding, a property in the north end, on Edward Street was purchased (for $450) to begin the Edward Street Mission, and in 1936, Edward Street Baptist Church was recognized as a new member of the Elgin Association.

 In July of 1927, Centre Street Baptist and Knox Presbyterian held our first joint summer services, a tradition which continues today.

 The Jessie Rosser Mission Circle was launched in 1948 to honour Ms. Rosser who left as a missionary to India later that year, and served until 1987.

 Centre Street saw two members, Vernon Ross and Clarence Roberts, ordained in 1954 in their respective churches.
 And yes, Clarence came home to Centre Street following his retirement from the ministry, until his passing in 2017.

 In 1957, 5 members of the Centre Street Sunday School were honoured for a remarkable 30 years of perfect attendence.
 This was fitting as that same year the new Christian Education wing was completed and dedicated (the mortgage used for the construction was burned in December 1966).

 1962 saw the destruction of the steeple by fire, after it was struck by lightening on Easter Sunday, April 22.